Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI: Conclusion

 \section{Conclusion}

 This work examines the impact of different design modalities on the design decision-making process of engineers and designers.
 More specifically, we investigate whether design visualization affects engineers' and designers' ability to select the optimal designs from a list of AI-generated design ideas.
 We found that different design modalities do affect engineers' decision-making when using AI-powered generative design tools.
 For the participants in this study, providing only the numerical design performance data leads to the best accuracy in selecting the most optimal design, while only seeing design renderings provides marginal help in selecting optimal designs.
 We found that presenting both the numerical design performance data and the design rendering results in worse accuracy compared to seeing the numerical performance data alone, suggesting that engineers can leverage design heuristics when providing the design visualization, or, alternatively, the presence of design visualization can induce design biases and fixations.
 In addition, we found that the participants generally prefer the best-performing designs \textit{as long as} those designs possess traditional and symmetrical appearances.
 Also, we note that the number of design options provided affects people's ability to choose optimal designs in this study, and a large number of design options can overwhelm engineers and lead to suboptimal design choices.
-This work deepens our understanding of how people interact with generative AI design systems, and can guide the future development and implementation of design comparison tools used with generative AI systems.
+This work deepens our understanding of how people interact with AI design systems that generate many options with the goal of giving novel and optimal designs.
+Our findings on the impacts of design modality on decision making can guide the future development and implementation of generative engineering design tools and design comparison tools used with generative AI systems.